How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Evaluation Setup

 \subsection{Human Evaluation}

 To further test the quality of the open-ended generations, we conduct a human evaluation based on 332 instructions that combine the Self-Instruct evaluation set~\citep{wang2022selfinstruct} and Vicuna evaluation set~\citep{vicuna2023}.
 Inspired by \citet{bai2022training}, we design a similar interface (\autoref{fig:human_eval_interface}) for gathering human judgments of model outputs along the following dimensions.
+We note that we evaluated based on our fine-tuned \llama{}-1 models, as \llama{}-2 was not available at the time of this experiment.

 \textbf{Individual acceptability.} We ask human raters to assess whether each system's responses were acceptable in isolation.
 This is a binary decision, and we ask the raters to mark a response as acceptable if and only if the response answered the request in the query, had no significant errors, and did not have repetitive information.